 She has worked in different types of Greek primary schools and in a variety of ages from 6 to 12 years old.
 She has taught all of the primary lessons such as language, literature, history, maths, geography, arts and especially science.
 Also, she loves to involve her students in projects and work on them.
 She likes to build and develops professional relationships with school staff, pupils and parents.

-Volunteered in a children’s charity; working with traumatized and abused children helped me understand better children’s psychology and made me more conscious of the safeguarding risks that children may face.
+Last but not least, she Volunteered in a children’s charity in Athens( The smile of the Child); working with traumatized and abused children helped her understand better children’s psychology and made her more conscious of the safeguarding risks that children may face.

 Currently, Nancy works as a primary teacher in English primary schools.